Here are some of our most frequently asked questions. You’ll find a few pointers to help get your pup on the road to good behavior here.

 - Respectful.
 A good trainer should be personable and respectful of both you and your dog.
 Avoid trainers who recommend using physical force (e.g., alpha rolling, pushing a dog into position, hitting, choke chain or pinch collar correction) or methods/devices that have the potential for harm, as an acceptable way to train.
 Additionally, avoid trainers who make you feel bad about the speed of progress that your dog is making.
 (See AVSABPunishment Position Statement on the AVSAB web site).

 - Observe a class.
 Always ask to observe a class before attending.
 You need to make sure that the teaching style of the instructor will work with how you learn.
 Also, watch the students and their dogs.
-Are they having fun or looking stressed?
-Are dogs’ tails up and wagging or down and/or tucked?
+Do they look like they are having fun or are they looking stressed?
+Are dogs tails up and wagging or down and/or tucked?
 Are the people talking with their dogs in happy, upbeat voices or are they scolding or even yelling at them?
 Talk to current students – are they enjoying the class and feel that their dogs are learning?
 If a trainer does not allow you to observe a class, ask yourself (and the trainer) why.

 - Do you feel comfortable?
 Ultimately, you should feel comfortable doing whatever it is the trainer asks you to do to your dog.
 If your trainer ever tells you to do something to your dog that you believe will cause you or your dog undue harm or distress, ask them to explain why they recommend that technique, what the potential drawbacks of the techniques are and how these will be addressed should they occur alternately, you could ask for another option.